 Sewing à la carte: I like to buy my fabrics everywhere when I see something suitable that appeals me.

 Aurora Designs: A little biased but my favorite is my own, Aurora Designs.
-Other than my own it is easily Blended Thread Fabrics for their amazing prints and high quality customs, Sincerly Rylee Fabrics their sweater knits can’t be beat, and Elevated Fashion Fabrics for my solids and basics.
+Other than my own it is easily Blended Thread Fabrics for their amazing prints and high quality customs, Sincerely Rylee Fabrics their sweater knits can’t be beat, and Elevated Fashion Fabrics for my solids and basics.
 As for my favorite fabric….
 I would say Athletic brushed poly or Double brushed poly.
 SSSSooooooo soft!!

 What is the most challenging thing you have ever sewn?